jrbarnid-sudo/take-home-assignment/README.md

-# To Do Application
+# Todo Application
-Build a full-stack "To Do" Application in TypeScript.
+Build a full-stack "Todo" Application in TypeScript.

 ## Background